thiagoalves-dev/thiagoalves.dev/content/posts/en-us/laravel-storage-simple-correct-way-to-upload-files.md

 ptBrSlug: 'laravel-storage-upload-de-arquivos-de-forma-simples-e-correta'
 ---

-Managing files is a very common feature for any kind of systems, websites, mobiles apps and so on.
+Managing files is a very common feature for any kind of system, website, mobile app and so on.
 From public photos to private reports, many types of files require specific storage approaches.

 The way Laravel handles this issue is incredibly simple.
 Basically, if you use the structure that the framework